drew2310/IT-Labs/active-directory-lab.md

 ## Results & Takeaways
 - Learned how quickly small misconfigurations can cascade into login failures for end users
 - Better understood the relationship between DNS, domain membership, and authentication
-- Group Policy proved to be a powerful tool — a single misconfigured GPO can lock out an entire OU
+- Group Policy proved to be a powerful tool for user management
 - Troubleshooting in a live domain felt very close to real help desk scenarios